isc-projects/kea/doc/sphinx/arm/hooks-limits.rst

 It is possible to limit the number of leases that a group of clients can get from a Kea DHCP server or from a set of collaborating Kea DHCP servers.

-The value of a lease limit can be specified as an unsigned integer on 32 bits i.e. between ``0`` and ``4,294,967,295``.
+The value of a lease limit can be specified as an unsigned integer in 32 bits, i.e. between ``0`` and ``4,294,967,295``.
 Each lease type can be limited individually.
 IPv4 leases and IPv6 IA_NA leases are limited through the ``"address-limit"`` configuration entry.
 IPv6 IA_PD leases are limited through the ``"prefix-limit"`` configuration entry.
 Here are some examples: